ichim/LeafletForBlazor-NuGet/Working with StreamPoint/README.md

 > StreamPoint is a LeafletForBlazor class created to optimize the display and analysis of real-time data.
 StreamPoint has a predefined structure (unique identifier, date, type).
 The value property of the StreamPoint class is of type object and allows the extension of its attributes.

+# Stream Point

+Class has the following structure:

+          public interface IStreamPoint
+           {
+               public Guid guid { get; set; }              //globally unique identifier public DateTime timestamp { get; set; }     //Date and Time public double latitude { get; set; }        //EPSG latitude coordionate public double longitude { get; set; }       //EPSG longitude coordionate public string type { get; set; }            //StreamPoint type public object value { get; set; }           //StreamPoint value (object) }

+_latitude and longitude properties are Web Mercator coordinate values._

+The value property can be string or object defined by customn Data Structure Class.

+# Stream Point Collection

+Geometric.Points is a collection of StreamPoints designed to respond quickly to upload, add, delete, update or moveTo.

+If you have applications for monitoring the positions of a device, vehicle, fleet, etc., it is recommended to use StreamPoint (StreamPoint collection).

 # Working with Geometric.Points collection

 The Geometric.Points collection allows update operations: